 It Can Reduce Aging Signs

-When you age physically, your skin can not only become less elastic but it can also start thinning.
+When you age physically, your skin can not only become less elastic but can also start thinning.
 A part of this can be attributed to impairment in the regulation of the activity of keratinocytes.
 The word ‘keratin’ refers to a protein with fibers that aid in providing protection and structure to the skin.

 As per a review published last year, endogenous cannabinoid signaling plays an important part in regulating keratinocyte activity.
 Cannabidiol may work in the capacity of an antioxidant substance that protects and enhances the skin.

 A different study looked at the primary effects of cannabidiol ointment, utilized as a treatment option for many different scars and skin diseases.
 Those who took part in the study demonstrated considerable betterment in the elasticity of the skin and showed greater skin hydration levels.